margnus1/gw2-reshade-map/Readme.md

     #define GW2MapId 28
     #define GW2TOD 3
+    #define GW2Active 1

 `GW2TOD` is the time-of-day ingame (0-3 are Dawn, Day, Dusk, and Night), derived from your system clock.

+GW2Active is 0 if the game is not running, in the character select screen or a loading screen, and 1 otherwise.
+It will only turn to 0 after a delay (`ActivityTimeoutMs` in `GW2ReshadeMap.cs`), but might help prevent overbloomed login screens, for example.

 How to compile
 --------------